 This is one of women’s greatest misunderstandings of the male-dominated workplace.
 Consequently we have given much more power to the system than it really has.

 Even worse, we embolden those people who have control issues to abuse their positions of authority.
 When they do, it reinforces our beliefs in the power of the system and that we aren’t empowered.
 It becomes a self-fulfilling prophesy.

-Men understand this cycle which is why as individuals they challenge the system.
-They look at situations by asking – How is this going to affect my Autonomy?
+Men understand how not standing up for their right to exercise their autonomy erodes their autonomy.
+Therefore, they look at situations by asking – How is this going to affect my Autonomy?

-We all know the saying “It’s better to ask for forgiveness than for permission.”
-It is a statement of empowerment.
+“It’s better to ask for forgiveness than for permission.”

 Please read my related article Leading From Within – A Leadership Style For Women